pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-model/create-model.md

 * Successfully created the Virtual machine using the custome image.
 As this virtual machine contains all the required software like JDK, Oracle WebLogic Server, Helm, Kubectl and Docker.

-## Task 1: View the Resources in existing on-premise domain
+## Task 1: Start the Admin Server and verify the resources in existing on-premise domain

 This Virtual Machine, contains WebLogic Domain *test-domain* with WebLogic Server version *12.2.1.3.0*.
 This *test-domain* have one application *opdemo* deployed, two datasources and one dynamic cluster.